ajcriado/burbles-by-peluqqi/README.md

 * [ ] Exploitable permissions

   > Note: Based on the server's settings, it might be required to spawn an
-  > elevated CMD prompt to bypass UAC and have this privilege.
+  > elevated CMD prompt to bypass UAC and have this privileges

   ```bash
   User privileges: